ucsf-pharmacy/walnut/README.md

 # walnut
-Subtheme of the admin theme called Seven
+Drupal 8+ theme for UCSF School of Pharmacy, subtheme of the admin theme called Seven